programmfabrik/coffeescript-ui/tutorial/tutorial.md

 This tutorial uses [webpack](https://webpack.github.io/) as main dependency to bundle all files together.
 It's not obligatory to use it, but It's recommended

-If you use webpack we recommend you to use *webpack.ProvidePlugin*.
-The final solution of this tutorial is using that plugin.
+If you use webpack we recommend you to use [webpack.ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/).
+This plugin is useful by letting you not to write ```require("coffeescript-ui/public/cui.js")``` in each file.

 ## Dependencies